Isolate cluster nodesEstimated reading time: 9 minutes

 - Click Save to move the node to the

-If you don’t have a Docker EE Advanced license, you’ll get the following error message when you try to change the access label: Nodes must be in either the shared or system collection without an advanced license.
-Get a Docker EE Advanced license.
+If you don’t have a Docker Enterprise license, you will get the following error message when you try to change the access label: Nodes must be in either the shared or system collection without a license.
+Get a Docker Enterprise license.

 Grant access for a team

 You need two grants to control access to nodes and container resources:

 - Grant the

 Create two grants for team access to the two collections:

 - Navigate to the Grants page and click Create Grant.